 The corridors of art galleries transport you to a time long ago, a time familiar, even a time hoped for.

-The stories that are secured on the walls or behind glass are many and varied: dramatic, thought-provoking, subtle, intricate, controversial.
+Put simply, the National Gallery of Victoria (NGV) is Australia’s premier art gallery, delivering world-class collections across two sites.
 Outstanding European, American, and Asian art is among the 70,000-plus works at NGV International, which also hosts significant temporary exhibitions.
 Meanwhile, the Ian Potter Centre: NGV Australia has more Australian art than anywhere in the world.
 Enjoy a gripping historical journey that extends from the colonial era to present day.

 The Art Gallery of Ballarat is one of Australia’s best regional galleries and is a visual reminder of the wealth that flowed during Victoria’s gold-rush days.
 The nation’s oldest regional gallery has a booming Australian collection that guides you through an extensive time period and features works from some of our biggest artists.

 Earning just as much attention as its Goldfields neighbour is Bendigo Art Gallery.
 It delivers a visual feast thanks to a wide variety of art, including incredibly striking pieces as well as a series of works concentrating on the local goldfields.
 To complement this permanent collection, Bendigo has an exhibition program that’s the envy of many.

 The art deco-style Castlemaine Art Museum is a great attraction for a rainy day.
 Another Goldfields region gem, its focus is on Australian art, notably important works from the late 1800s from some of the nation’s most revered artists.

 Park nearby: BIG4 Castlemaine Gardens Holiday Park.